lamanno-epfl/uMAIA/README.md

-# MAIA
+# uMAIA
 Toolbox for the processing and analysis of MALDI-MSI data

 ## Installation

-To begin, install the environment by navigating to the /MAIA directory and running `python3 setup.py`.
+To begin, install the environment by navigating to the /uMAIA directory and running `python3 setup.py`.

 ### Gurobi